aeberspaecher/todoParser/README.rst

 License
 =======

-todoParser is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+parse_todos is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 A copy of this license can be found in the file COPYING included with the source code of this program.

-2012 by Alexander Eberspächer
+(c) 2012 by Alexander Eberspächer